-Given the lack of bodies in security departments to throw at tasks like consolidation and analysis of hundreds if not thousands of vulnerabilities, mean time to fix vulnerabilities has reached 95 days for traditional software architectures and 43 days for microservice.
+Given the lack of bodies in security, departments throw at tasks like consolidation and analysis of hundreds if not thousands of vulnerabilities, the mean time to fix vulnerabilities has reached 95 days for traditional software architectures and 43 days for microservice.

 Needless to mention the upsurge in the number of cyber threats posed to businesses, companies are trying to optimize their resources to protect themselves from malicious attacks.

 However, the cost of letting anything slip through the cracks is, on average $3.9 million.
 With this number in mind, it is crucial to focus on bringing the mean time to fix down as much as possible.

 But wait, is this enough?
-You could be fixing more low severity vulnerabilities and the mean time to fix metric could be decreasing but would this be the right approach?
+You could be fixing more low severity vulnerabilities, and the mean time to fix metrics could be decreasing, but would this be the right approach?

 So, a better version of the question is, how to reduce mean time to fix vulnerabilities that really matter to your organization and eliminate others quickly to prevent them from being a distraction?

 Most organizations are using both SAST(Static Application Security Testing) and DAST (Dynamic Application Security Testing) tools together to increase confidence in the results of their scanners and integrate security tests into a larger part of the software development life cycle.